EDUCBA Logo

 Definition of PostgreSQL CTE

-PostgreSQL CTE is an abbreviation for common table expressions which is used to simplify complex queries.
-The common table expression result is temporary, which we can include in the SELECT, INSERT, UPDATE and DELETE, etc. SQL statements.
+PostgreSQL CTE is an abbreviation for common table expressions used to simplify complex queries.
+The common table expression result is temporary, which we can include in the SELECT, INSERT, UPDATE, and DELETE, etc. SQL statements.
 The Common Table Expressions result is temporary, which means that the common table expression exists while executing the SQL statement only.
-We can use the common table expressions for increasing the readability of the complex JOINs and SQL statements; also, we can organize the complex JOINs and SQL statements in a human-readable and organized manner.
+We can use the common table expressions to increase the readability of the complex JOINs and SQL statements; we can also organize the complex JOINs and SQL statements in a human-readable and organized manner.

 Syntax: